You’ve heard this one before.

 There are certain exclusions that every company deems a breach of agreement.
 For example, street racing, driving when intoxicated, unauthorised drivers, or driving in certain areas of Australia.

-Lastly, it’s worth noting that only Avis allows your spouse, employer or coworkers to drive the vehicle without explicitly being named on the policy.
-This is a huge win for convenience and piece of mind if you need someone else to take the wheel.
+Only Hertz, Avis, and Budget allow your spouse, employer or co-workers to drive the vehicle without explicitly being named on the policy.
+This is a huge win for convenience and peace of mind if you need someone else to take the wheel.

-Choosing Your Secondary Cover
+Choosing Your Supplementary Rental Car Cover

 Saving your ass (just in case)